mParticle/docs/src/pages/guides/platform-guide/activity/index.md

 order: 3
 ---

 The Activity section of the mParticle platform allows you to view information about your event data.

+The following video provides an overview of the Activity dashboard:

+<p><iframe src="//fast.wistia.com/embed/iframe/2b9a815njc" width="640" height="360" frameborder="0" allowfullscreen=""></iframe></p>

 ## Overview